 The Crafty Beer Girls are Utah based missionaries of beer, here to entertain, educate, and encourage the love of the brew.
 With the help of Red Rock Brewing Company in Salt Lake City, these fine “sisters” will cover the fresh and the new, along with the history of beer and the industry surrounding it.
 They hope to make a believer out of you!

-I drink beer.
-I brew beer.
-I write about beer.
-I believe a good beer is best enjoyed with a friend, and an amazing beer is best enjoyed selfishly in your own home… unless your friend has their own bottle.
 It’s been a long road of waiting tables, pushing retail, and laboring in warehouses, but I finally feel I’ve found a purpose instead of a job.
 The buzz isn’t just from the beer, either.
-When everyone around you is happy to be doing what they’re doing – buying beer, making beer, selling beer – the smiles rub off on you, and then you’re sucked into the business.
+When everyone around you is happy to be doing what they’re doing – buying beer, making beer, drinking beer – the smiles rub off on you, and then you’re sucked into the business.
 Of course it can’t all be puppies and sunshine, but that’s what the beer is for, right?

 Follow me on Untappd: Lrll55